pepmartinez/keuss/docusaurus/docs/04-Usage/07-Streaming/01-stream-mongo.md

 ## Creation options
 Creation of a Queue with backend `stream-mongo` takes 2 specific options:

 * `ttl`: time to keep consumed elements in the collection after being removed.
-Defauls to 3600 secs.
+Defaults to 3600 secs.
 * `groups`: string, comma-separated list of possible consumer groups to be used on push operations.
 Defaults to `A,B,C`
 * `group`: string, consumer group to be used on pop/reserve operations.
 Defaults to first element of `groups`